Tanzer boat banner

 Tanzer mainsail needs to dry

-The sail is now draped over the furniture drying.
+The sail is draped over the furniture drying, to the delight of the cats.
 It looks loads better and even feels nicer.
-Having dried its not quite as yellow.
+Having dried it's not quite as yellow.

 Jib gets washed

 The jib has now been washed and bleached and it turned the same creamy colour as the mainsail.
-The severe mildew staining is gone and old letter stains are much fainter.
-I think the sail was UV protected by the stickers so its not the same colour under anyway.
+The severe mildew staining is gone.
 I am very happy.

 I try to be accurate and check my information, but mistakes happen.